RobTillaart/SparseMatrix/README.md

 - **bool boundingBox(uint8_t &minX, uint8_t &maxX, uint8_t &minY, uint8_t &maxY)**
 Sets the bounding box in which all values != 0 are located.
 This can be useful for printing or processing the non zero elements.
-Returns false if there arer no non-zero elements.
+Returns false if there are no non-zero elements.
 - **bool boundingX(uint8_t &minX, uint8_t &maxX)** idem, X only.
 - **bool boundingY(uint8_t &minY, uint8_t &maxY)** idem, Y only.